by Dr. Lawrence Wilson

 You must receive a yes answer.
 If you get any other answer beside yes, do not listen to the guidance as it is likely totally false and possibly very harmful.
 If you do not receive an answer, that is the same as a NO answer.

 2. Pay more attention to your physical and emotional health.
 This may seem unusual.
 However, our brains are physical and biochemical organs, first of all.
 For them to function properly, the body and the brain must be well nourished, well-rested, well-hydrated, and well-oxygenated.
-Having enough of minerals such as zinc, selenium, chromium and others are absolutely essential for proper brain activity.
+Having enough of minerals such as zinc, selenium, chromium, iodine, magnesium and others are absolutely essential for proper brain activity.

-So paying attention to one’s diet, drinking water, plenty of sleep and other aspects of physical and mental health are most important.
-Ideally, a complete nutritional balancing program is extremely helpful.
+Paying attention to one’s diet, drinking water, getting plenty of sleep and other aspects of physical and mental health are most important.
+Ideally, follow a complete development program.

 Include the daily use of a near infrared sauna for a few years, daily coffee enemas and the Pushing Down mental exercise, as these will help clear the mind and the emotions so that you can think clearly.